tinode/chat/README.md

 Message `{get what="info"}` to `me` is automatically replied with a `{meta}` message containing `info` section with the topic parameters (see intro to [Topics][] section).
 The `public` parameter of `me` topic is associated with the user.
 Changing it changes `public` not just for the `me` topic, but also everywhere where user's public is shown, such as 'public' of all user's peer to peer topics.

-Message `{get what="sub"}` to `me` is different from any other topic as it returns the list of topics that the current user is subscribed to as opposite to the user's subscription to `me`.
-For P2P subscriptions, timestamp of user's last presence and User Agent string are reported:
+Message `{get what="sub"}` to `me` is different from any other topic as it returns the list of topics that the current user is subscribed to as opposite to the expected user's subscription to `me`.
-* seen:
+* seq: server-issued numeric id of the last message in the topic
+* with: for P2P subscriptions, id of the peer
+* seen: for P2P subscriptions, timestamp of user's last presence and User Agent string are reported
  * when: timestamp when the user was last online
- * ua: user agent string of the user's client software used last
+ * ua: user agent string of the user's client software last used

 Message `{get what="data"}` to `me` queries the history of invites/notifications.
 It's handled the same way as to any other topic.